pdamodaran/m2x-java/README.md

 ### DataSources

-`DataSourceResource` has the same API like `BlueprintResource`.
+`DataSourceResource` has an API similar to `BlueprintResource`.
 Get it from `M2XClient`:

 ```
 	DataSourceResource dataSetResource = client.dataSources()
 ```

-and use it in the same way.
-Except creating new instance and update:
+and use it in the same way, except creating new instance and update them:

 ```
 	import static com.att.m2x.client.builder.ModelBuilders.*